27medkamal/tmux-session-wizard/README.md

 ### Required
 You must have [fzf](https://github.com/junegunn/fzf), [zoxide](https://github.com/ajeetdsouza/zoxide) installed and available in your path.

-Optionally, if you'd like the bash script to be used outside of tmux (below), you should also install [coreutils](https://www.gnu.org/software/coreutils/) which you can install on macOS using `brew install coreutils`.

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)

 Add plugin to the list of TPM plugins in `.tmux.conf`: